-BB recognizes the importance of perimeter fencing as an effective deterrent to possible criminal threats.
-BB will conduct a risk assessment with Target Security noting the facility's high security alert points and installing a perimeter fence to protect against unauthorized access to the facility and other criminal threats.
-The property line will be secured by an 8' high galvanized chain-link fence with anti-climb features composed of welded wire to make cutting virtually impossible.
-The fence will feature a cantilever gate and an appropriate high security anti-climbing topping feature.
-The fence will have a gate for customer entry by foot with an electronic access control feature when needed.
+Fencing is an effective deterrent to possible criminal threats.
+We will conduct a risk assessment with Target Security noting our high security alert points and installing a perimeter fence to protect against unauthorized access to the facility and other criminal threats.
+The property line will be secured by a 8' high galvanized chain link fence with anti-climb features installed, composed of welded wire to make cutting virtually impossible and will feature a cantilever gate and appropriate high security anti-climb topping feature.
+Fence will have a gate for customer entry by foot with electronic access control feature when needed.